taocpp/PEGTL/doc/Introduction.md

 A **position** is an instance of a class that indicates an object in the input data, possibly with auxiliary information like filename and line number.

-Input is **consumed** when the reference to what is considered the current object in the input data is advanced by a count of one or more.
+Input is **consumed** when the reference to what is considered the current object in the input data is advanced.

 [**Stream parsing**](Stream-Parsing.md) refers to parsing with an input that only provides a small contiguous buffer as window into some larger or unbounded input data.